compsocialscience/summer-institute/2020/los_angeles/index.md

 Participation is restricted to Ph.D. students, postdoctoral researchers, and untenured faculty within 7 years of their Ph.D.
 We welcome applicants from all backgrounds and fields of study, especially applicants from groups currently under-represented in computational social science.
 About forty participants will be invited, and participants are expected to fully attend and participate in the entire two-week program.
 This is a non-residential program, so unfortunately we cannot reimburse travel and lodging expenses.
 However, refreshments will be provided.

 **~~Application materials are due Thursday March 12, 2020.~~In light of the current situation, we are extending the deadline to Wednesday April 1, 2020.
 Applications will be reviewed on a rolling basis thereafter.**

+**UPDATE 3/31/2020: At this point we are considering holding SICSS Los Angeles on time, virtually.
+However the situation is still developing, and we will follow the lead of the main site.**